chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-repository.markdown

 | Only CIs and CI history | `PersistenceManager` and `FileSystem` |
 | All data (binary artifacts and CIs and CI history) | `DataStore`, `PersistenceManager` and `FileSystem` |

+Note that:

+* Before installing XL Deploy, create an empty database.
+XL Deploy will create the database schema during installation.
-**Important:** XL Deploy must initialize the repository before it can be used.
-Run XL Deploy's setup wizard and initialize the repository after making any changes to the repository configuration.
+* XL Deploy must initialize the repository before it can be used.
+You must run [XL Deploy's setup wizard](/xl-deploy/how-to/install-xl-deploy.html#run-the-server-setup-wizard) and initialize the repository after making any changes to the repository configuration.

-For more information about:
+For information about:

 * Using a database with Jackrabbit, see the [PersistenceManager FAQ](http://wiki.apache.org/jackrabbit/PersistenceManagerFAQ) and [DataStore FAQ](http://wiki.apache.org/jackrabbit/DataStore)
-* Moving the database or changing its configuration, refer to [Change the repository database settings](/xl-deploy/how-to/change-the-repository-database-settings.html)
 * Backing up the database, refer to [Back up XL Deploy](/xl-deploy/how-to/back-up-xl-deploy.html)

 ### Using XL Deploy with MySQL